 IMFT: Through the date we acquired Intel's noncontrolling interest in IMFT, IMFT was a VIE because all of its costs were passed to us and its other member, Intel, through product purchase agreements and because IMFT was dependent upon us or Intel for additional cash requirements.
 The primary activities of IMFT were driven by the constant introduction of product and process technology.
-Because we performed a significant majority of the technology development we had the power to direct its key activities.
-We consolidated IMFT due to this power and our obligation to absorb losses and the right to receive benefits from IMFT that could have been potentially significant to it.
+Because we performed a significant majority of the technology development, we had the power to direct its key activities.
+Prior to October 31, 2019, we consolidated IMFT because we had the power to direct the activities of IMFT that most significantly impacted its economic performance and because we had the obligation to absorb losses and the right to receive benefits from IMFT that could have been potentially significant to it.
 On October 31, 2019, we acquired Intel's interest in IMFT at which time IMFT, now known as MTU, became a wholly-owned subsidiary.
 (See "Equity - Noncontrolling Interest in Subsidiary" note.)